thinkful-ei19/kevin-julie-petful-client/README.md

 Petful App - Developed by Kevin & Julie

+A live version of the app can be found at https://petful-kj.netlify.com/

 Overview - This full stack app retrieves available animals to adopt from our API and allows you to see these animals, and hopefully adopt one, on our frontend.

 Directions - Visit the app to view animals up for adoption and click adopt to find instructions to move forward with officially adopting a pet in need of a home.